Your life is unfolding and your dreams and passions matter. Make today count. Call for a free consultation.

 Transformation is is at the heart of the therapy journey.
 Drawing from the richness of the alchemical process, we endeavor to transform all of life’s suffering into wisdom.

-CREATIVE ARTS THERAPY
+EXPRESSIVE ARTS THERAPY

 Treatment specialization includes:

-- Sex Positive values and exploration
+- Sex and Love addicts

 - Increasing intimacy with a partner

-- Creating healthy sexual relationships and boundaries
+- Creating healthy sexual relationships

 I also facilitate Parent-Daughter workshops for younger girls 9-12 years old and their caregivers, encouraging celebration of puberty and becoming a woman.